focusretreatcenter/website/content/2022/quilting.md

 Retreat event ticket, all meals, and lodging in a private bedroom.
 Price is $100 per night plus tax.
 The ticket is for the entire retreat so just purchase one ticket.

 ### Quilting Retreat Day Pass

 Retreat event ticket, all meals, no overnight lodging.
 Price is $50 per day plus tax.
-Please purchase one ticket for each day you will attend.

-<a class="brand-button" href="https://www.eventbee.com/v/quilting-retreat/event?eid=216204845">Reserve Your Spot</a>